 Numerous hazards make the crossing potentially deadly -- ice floes that can severely damage ships, patchy ice that can collapse into the sea under the weight of a vehicle and even polar bears.
 But Steve Brooks and Graham Stratford performed the crossing in their Snowbird 6 -- an amphibious vehicle that ran on tracks while on snow and solid ice and used its outrigger-style screws to float and propel itself through water.
 The screws also helped the Snowbird 6 to clamber out of the water and back onto the ice.

-For more information about screw-drive vehicles and other vehicles that tread off the beaten path, follow the links on the next page.
+For more information about screw-drive vehicles and other vehicles that tread off the beaten path, follow the links below.